MadCzarls/symfonycasts-messenger/README.md

 - [ ] Chapter 47
 - [ ] Chapter 48

 Running on Docker (utilizing docker-compose) with PHP 8.0 + nginx 1.18 + PostgreSQL.
-By default includes xdebug extension and PHP_CodeSniffer for easy development and basic configuration for opcache for production.
+By default, includes xdebug extension and PHP_CodeSniffer for easy development and basic configuration for opcache for production.
 Includes instruction for setting it in PhpStorm.

 - https://symfony.com/
 - https://www.docker.com/